Add an HTTPS listener

 Yes.

-Can i upload a certificate that contains the DH PARAMETERS field?
+Can I upload a certificate that contains the DH PARAMETERS field?

 The ECDHE cipher suites used by HTTPS listeners support forward secrecy but do not support the security enhancement parameters required by DHE cipher suites.
 As a result, strings that contain the BEGIN DH PARAMETERS field in a PEM certificate file cannot be uploaded.

-Does HTTPS listener support SNI?
+Do HTTPS listeners support SNI?

 References